Scheduling Workflows

 })

 To learn more about crontab syntax, see this guide or this crontab editor.
-DBOS Go uses robfig/cron to parse cron schedules, with seconds as an optional first field.
-Valid cron schedules contain 5 or 6 items, separated by spaces:
+DBOS Go uses robfig/cron to parse cron schedules, with seconds as the first field.
+Valid cron schedules contain exactly 6 items, separated by spaces:

 │ ┌──────────── minute